mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

 - void
 - CompletableFuture<V> | CompletionStage<V>: Asynchronous

+---

+# The followings are removed from the test since May 2019

 ## What is a View and what's the idea behind supporting different types of View?

 **View** is responsible for presenting the data of the application to the user.

 The user interacts with the view.